NVIDIA/NeMo/README.md

 latency vs throughput).
 You can also consider using several DGX nodes in DGX SuperPOD as one instance of the FasterTransformer model.
 You should also consider an inference task for your application.
-Some inference tasks require longer token sequence lengths  for input and for output.
+Some inference tasks require longer token sequence lengths for input and output.

 ##### 6.1.3.2.
 5B Chatbot for Question Answering
 <a id="markdown-b-chatbot-for-question-answering" name="b-chatbot-for-question-answering"></a>

-Let’s consider a scenario with a chatbot for question answering.
+Let us consider a scenario with a chatbot for question answering.
 It can be implemented with FasterTransformer, when sequence length for input tokens is 60 and output length is 20.
 Two graphs below show how latency and throughput vary, when a certain number of GPUs is used for inference for batch size=1 and for